How To: Cook Bacon

 • Carefully remove the pan from the oven, being cautious of the bacon grease in the pan.

 • Pick up the bacon slices with tongs and gently shake to remove excess bacon grease.
-Lay the bacon strips on a bed of paper towel to absorb excess fat.
+Set the bacon strips on a cooling rack or paper towel lines plate to drain excess grease.

 • Serve as you like!